-Error “Safari can’t open the page.
+Error: “Safari can’t open the page.
 The error is: “The operation couldn’t be completed.
 No such file or directory” (NSPOSIXErrorDomain:2)”

-1. Turn Off Private Relay For Network
+1. Turn Off the Private Relay For Network

-On MacOS Ventura
+Steps for MacOS Sequoia, Ventura

 Step 3: Now, Private Relay is off.
-Force quit(Command+Q) safari, Re-open safari, and try again to browse without any error.
+Force quit(Command+Q) Safari, re-open Safari, and try again to browse without any error.

 That’s it.